songyandong/documentation/api/README.md

 sidebarDepth: 2
 displayAllHeaders: true
 ---
-# POSS RPC API Reference
+# PPIO JSON-RPC API Reference
-## About POSS RPC API
+## About PPIO RPC API
-In addition to the `cmd` method (see: [POSS CLI Reference](../cli/)), POSS also provides the rpc calling method in json format.
+In addition to the `cmd` method (see: [PPIO CLI Reference](../cli/)), PPIO also provides the rpc calling method in json format.

-This manual will use the tool **curl** as an example to illustrate the RPC call method of POSS.
-The developer can refer to this protocol to implement RPC access to POSS through other languages or tools.
+This manual will use the tool **curl** as an example to illustrate the RPC call method of PPIO.
+The developer can refer to this protocol to implement RPC access to PPIO through other languages or tools.

-In general, a POSS command corresponds to an RPC request (except for `poss start`, `poss init`, etc.)
+In general, a PPIO command corresponds to an RPC request (except for `poss start`, `poss init`, etc.)

-The **--rpchost** and **--rpcport** options in the POSS command line correspond to the Host and Port specified in the RPC request.
+The **--rpchost** and **--rpcport** options in the PPIO command line correspond to the Host and Port specified in the RPC request.

-Other options and parameters in the POSS command line are passed as parameters in the RPC call.
+Other options and parameters in the PPIO command line are passed as parameters in the RPC call.
 They are passed through params. **The order is strictly specified in this document.
 The parameter name is ignored.
 If the value is undefined, you still need to enter an empty string ("").**

 **Method**
 |Parameters|Default|Description|